What are hiccups?

 Hiccupping is extremely common for newborn babies.
 Repeated bouts of hiccups generally rapidly decrease with age and have often disappeared by the time a baby is 6 or 9 months old.

-What triggers hiccups?
+What triggers hiccups in babies?

 No one knows for certain why babies frequently hiccup, however there are a number of different theories.
 Because hiccups often develop after eating, it is suggested that they may be caused by pressure on the baby's diaphragm from a full stomach or to swallowing large amounts of air, due to gulping down formula or breast milk too quickly.
 Then again, there are also times when babies hiccup for no obvious reason.